openharmony/multimedia_multimedia_cangjie_wrapper/README.md

-# Multimedia
+# multimedia_cangjie_wrapper

 ## Introduction

+The multimedia_cangjie_wrapper is a Cangjie API encapsulated on OpenHarmony based on the capabilities of the multimedia Subsystem.
 The multimedia subsystem provides a set of simple and easy-to-use APIs for you to access the system and media resources.

 This subsystem offers various media services covering audio, videos, and cameras, which provide the following capabilities: